 Exam anxiety can occur very suddenly when you are already in the exam room.
 Most of the time, however, exam anxiety makes itself felt days or weeks before an important exam.
 Negative thinking patterns contribute to the fact that the fear gets worse and worse.
 Brooding about an upcoming exam often leads to obsessive thinking.

-The mental merry-go-round begins to spin and thoughts such as: "I won't pass this exam", "Everyone else is much better", "The subject matter is much too difficult" often become self-fulfilling prophecies.
-Exam anxiety thus builds slowly and reaches its peak shortly before the exam date.
-You feel the physical effects of the rising anxiety level in the form of palpitations, stomach pain, nausea or diarrhea.
+The Thought carousel begins to spin and thoughts such as: "I can't do this exam", "Everyone else is much better", "The subject matter is far too difficult" often become self-fulfilling prophecies.
+Exam anxiety thus builds up slowly and reaches its peak shortly before the exam date.
+You will feel the physical effects of the rising anxiety level in the form of palpitations, stomach pains, nausea or diarrhea.

 The stronger the exam anxiety, the deeper your ability to remember and concentrate sinks.
 You suddenly can't remember learning content and fear that you won't remember the right answers during the exam.
 Feelings of panic can further deteriorate cognitive performance, so that in extreme cases a complete blackout occurs.